ciena-blueplanet/webdriverio-server/README.md

     webdriverio-server

-If you'd like to override the port being listened to, or perhapse get some verbose debugging output, you can turn those on using environment variables
+If you'd like to override the port being listened to, or perhaps get some verbose debugging output, you can turn those on using environment variables

     PORT=3001 DEBUG=server webdriverio-server